gogogoghost/nokia-2780-flip-jailbreak-tutorial/readme.md

 ### Adb

 Enable `Settings -> Storage -> USB storage and ADB`.
-Then your PC should detect an ADB device.
+Your PC should then detect an ADB device.

 This image restores a pre-generated key to `/data/misc/adb/adb_keys`.